Table of Contents ×

 #2.
 Cable Trays General Installation Animation – EAE Elektrik

-Another example of the best training videos is coming from EAE Elektrik, Turkish manufacturer.
+Another example of the best training videos is coming from EAE Elektrik, the Turkish manufacturer.

 It is a 3D animation that trains people to install their cable trays.
 The animation features the detail of the product and provides additional information through short text.